Who I am

 20140714_120008_1

 I am and always will be the optimist.
-The hoper of far-flung hopes and the dreamer of improbable dreams. – The Eleventh Doctor
+The hoper of far-flung hopes and the dreamer of improbable dreams.

 To quote from Whitman, “O me!
 O life!… of the questions of these recurring; of the endless trains of the faithless… of cities filled with the foolish; what good amid these, O me, O life?”
 Answer.
 That you are here – that life exists, and identity; that the powerful play goes on and you may contribute a verse.
 That the powerful play goes on and you may contribute a verse.
-What will your verse be? – John Keating
+What will your verse be?

 What?
 You want me to go on and on?
 O0o0o0o0ok…

-If my calculations are correct, when this baby hits eighty eight miles per hour, you’re gonna see some serious shit. – Doc Brown
+If my calculations are correct, when this baby hits eighty eight miles per hour, you’re gonna see some serious shit.

-Some more of my favorite movies/series/actors/random things include (in no order whatsoever): Everything and anything Star Wars (having kids now when Star Wars is this mass force that seems to be unstoppable is so great.
-It’s an amazing thing to share with them), Harry Potter, Lord of the Rings, Game of Thrones, The Hunger Games (just mentioning it makes me want to read the books again), Pizza, Spring, Jurassic Park (yes, all of them), Poetry, LOVE The Nightmare Before Christmas (my fave Disney movie), Cheesecake, Sandwiches (yes, in general)Dreaming, Superheroes, Catchy Melodies and Goosebump-inducing Harmonies, (speaking of which!)
-Pitch Perfect – oh snap I love that flick, Cinnamon (the spice, not the stripper), Tom Hanks, Baseball, Ghostbusters, Egg Cream, all things MarvelTreasure Hunting Movies and stories, Comics, This is Us, Clearance Shopping/Bargain Hunting, Teenage Mutant Ninja Turtles, PizzaCorny Dad Jokes, J.J.
-AbramsBack to the Future, Leonardo DiCaprio, Toe Socks, Podcasts, Space (in general), Dessert before or totally replacing Dinner, Stories with alternate timelinesFallTechnology, Modern twists on fairy tales, Catch Me If You Can, a really good Panini, Bunheads (STILL mad it was cancelled)PizzaEmma Stone, the smell and atmosphere of Bakeries, Matthew McConaughey movies, WinterWallpapers (for desktops and phones, not for actual walls)Mmm, Pizza24 Hour Local News Channels, Indiana Jones, Pixar Movies, A Knight’s TaleFight Club, and I’m a sucker for Doctor Who.
+I’m a lover of movies, and I’m always quoting or referencing something.
+As you could probably tell.
+I’ll never say no to getting caught up and watching anything Marvel or Star Wars (Even though it’s lost its way over the years, I still consider myself a huge fan, as do my kids.
+I still believe It’s an amazing thing to share with them), almost every night I put on a Lord of the Rings movie to fall asleep to because no story or trilogy will EVER be as epic as those movies, Pizza, Dark Academia, Ninth House/Hell Bent, Coffee, Project Hail Mary, Collecting Steelbook movies, Drawing on my tablet, Spring, Jurassic Park (yes, all of them), Poetry, LOVE The Nightmare Before Christmas (my fave Disney movie), Chocolate Chip Cookies, Robin Williams, Cheesecake, Sandwiches (yes, in general), Popcorn, Keanu Reeves, Writing, Going to Bookstores, Dreaming, Superheroes, Catchy Melodies and Goosebump-inducing Harmonies, The Adventures of Amina al-Sirafi (pictured just above, go check it out!), Cinnamon (the spice, not the stripper), Baseball, Ghostbusters, Egg Creams, all things Marvel, Batman, The Legend of Zelda, Treasure Hunting Movies and stories, Comics, my Steam Deck, Clearance Shopping/Bargain Hunting, Teenage Mutant Ninja Turtles, PizzaCorny Dad Jokes, Back to the Future, Toe Socks, Podcasts, Space (in general), Dessert before or totally replacing Dinner, Stories with alternate timelinesFallTechnology, Modern twists on fairy tales, Legends & Lattes, a really good Panini, Bunheads (STILL mad it was cancelled), Gilmore GirlsPizza, Samuel L. Jackson, the smell and atmosphere of Bakeries, Matthew McConaughey movies, WinterWallpapers (for desktops and phones, not for actual walls)Mmm, Pizza24 Hour Local News Channels, Indiana Jones, Pixar Movies, A Knight’s TaleFight Club, and I’m a sucker for Doctor Who but have not watched it like I used to.

 Now that my details are out of the way, and I hope I covered enough to give you a good idea of who I was, let’s talk about what I have going on here.
 I mean, if you’re still reading then there’s a good chance you actually care about this stuff.